Welding Fume Testing Laboratory Houston TX

 Neurological & Carcinogenic Risk

 Manganese causes irreversible Parkinsonism (manganism).
 Nickel and hexavalent chromium are Group 1 IARC carcinogens.
-These are dose-dependent, cumulative diseases requiring dedicated lab monitoring.
+These are dose-dependent, cumulative diseases requiring dedicated IH lab monitoring.

 The Manganese Gap